-Most resolutions made at the start of the year are all the same -- lose weight, exercise more, and eat healthier -- so I have come up with 19 New Year's resolutions you should try instead of the traditional ones.
-Let me know what you think of these and please feel free to share any unique ones that you’ve come up with.
-There are so many different New Year's resolutions you should try, I'd love to hear some of your suggestions too.
+Most resolutions made at the start of the year are all the same -- lose weight, exercise more, and eat healthier -- so I have come up with 11 New Year's resolutions you should try instead of the traditional ones.
+Plus, it's never too late to make resolutions!
+Just think of January as your free trial month and get started in February on these great new resolution ideas.

 1. Show More Kindness